19. Runge-Kutta methods#

-The goal of Runge-Kutta methods is to obtain higher accuracy by using a more accurate integration rule:
+The goal of Runge-Kutta methods is to obtain higher accuracy by using more accurate numerical integration rule:

 where